|It's a rocky ride--if a writer is willing to tackle the rocks.|

 In the second case, with the military, the characters can rail all they want.
 The military ain't budging.
 So they don't.
 They have more than their egos to worry about: dependents, retirement, long-term career options.

-With the military romances, the author does a good job pointing out that people can't simply flush their lives down the toilet.
+With the military romances, Witt does a good job pointing out that people can't simply flush their lives down the toilet.
 You enter the military at age eighteen.
 Deciding to throw it away at the age of thirty-five for love, especially when retirement is a possible option, is seriously stupid.
 Some of her characters do make that choice, but they make it with their eyes wide open.

 |Be clever!
 Use the rules!|

-I've deliberately left the plot details of these books vague.
+I've deliberately left many of the plot details of these books vague.
 Based on reviews I've read, the Hollywood sub-genre romance is problematic across M/M and M/F. That is, using Hollywood to create conflict between romance characters is problematic, no matter who those characters are.
 It can be done.
 Generally speaking, it might be best to leave it alone.